albahli/swe_496/README.md

-# swe496

 This is our graduation project.

-## Brief Description

 It's a mobile application that helps to organize the tasks and events between the individuals and groups.

-Technologies used in this project:
+## Technologies used in this project:
 - Dart.
 - Flutter.
 - Firebase Authentication.